 GCA is working with the World Bank Group to build the climate resilience of food systems in Ethiopia under the \$600 million Ethiopia Food Systems Resilience Program.
-The objective of this investment project is to increase the resilience of Ethiopia's food systems and the country's preparedness for food insecurity.
 The project is active in nine regional states and two city administrations in Ethiopia, and focuses on cereals, pulses, horticulture and coffee, oil seeds, and livestock value chains.
 The project improves the enabling environment for food system resilience, develops the food market, ensures that small-scale irrigation development and management is resilient, and promotes transformative agricultural services and innovation systems.

-In collaboration with the International Maize and Wheat Improvement Center (CIMMYT), GCA is providing technical assistance and support for project implementation in priority agricultural value chains to complement and climate-proof the program investments.
+In collaboration with the International Maize and Wheat Improvement Center (CIMMYT), GCA is providing technical assistance and support for project implementation in agricultural value chains to climate-proof the program investments.
 GCA's support includes focusing on deploying digital adaptation tools to address climate risk.

-- Mapping 14 priority value chains identified by the World Bank Group and Ethiopia to assess climate risks for smallholders in crop/livestock subsectors - Assessing opportunities and constraints related to deploying digital adaptation tools to address issues identified in the value chains. - Further developing and updating the Ethiopian Digital Agro-climate Advisory Platform and testing the extended platform for priority use cases - Providing recommendations for policy and investment to scale up - Conducting an ex-ante analysis of the required investment to deploy the services
+- Mapping 14 value chains identified by the World Bank Group and Ethiopia to assess climate risks for smallholders in crop/livestock sub-sectors - Assessing opportunities and constraints related to deploying digital adaptation tools to address issues identified in the value chains. - Further developing and updating the Ethiopian Digital Agro-climate Advisory Platform and testing the extended platform - Providing recommendations for policy and investment to scale up - Conducting an ex-ante analysis of the required investment to deploy the services